 Benefits of a VA Loan

-A VA loan does not require a downpayment and offers low rates without adding on mortgage insurance.
+A VA loan does not require a downpayment and offers low interest rates without adding on mortgage insurance.
 Funding fees can be applied to the loan and those go directly to the VA to pay for the loan.

 “A VA loan is a great option for any veteran who qualifies,” said Swanson.
 “There’s no mortgage insurance involved and 100 percent financing.
 There is a funding fee for VA loans that will vary depending on if someone has used a VA loan before or if you were active duty or reserves.
 Fees can vary from 2.3-3.6 percent, depending.
 However, if a veteran is disabled due to being in the military, the funding fee is waived.”